open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 ### Q: What technologies are you using when setting up your observability journey?

-Out of 104 respondents: Respondents are mostly working with containers, with 79.8% of respondents using Kubernetes and 63.5% of respondents using Docker
+Out of 104 respondents, most are working with containers: 79.8% are using Kubernetes and 63.5% are using Docker.

 ![Chart showing what technologies are being used](1-technologies-used.png)

-### Q: Where in your Observability journey is your organization?
+### Q: Where in your observability journey is your organization?

 Out of 104 respondents:

-- 25% were beginners and they are learning about observability or have used monitoring tools
+- 25% are beginners and they are learning about observability or have used monitoring tools.
-- 49% were intermediates and were setting up observability practice
+- 49% are intermediates and are setting up observability practice.
-- 26% were experts and have a well-established observability practice
+- 26% are experts and have a well-established observability practice.

 ![Chart showing where in their observability journey they are](2-level.png)